KipCollo/Java-Revision/spring/security/web.md

 ## Key Components of Spring Security Web

 - **Security Filter Chain**:- The security filter chain is central to Spring Security Web.
 It processes incoming HTTP requests and applies security logic before passing the request to the application.

+Defines a filter chain which is capable of being matched against an HttpServletRequest.

 It consists of multiple filters, including:

 - Authentication Filters: Handle login processes and validate credentials.